 Research shows that social connections are key to experiencing a good later life.
 For many people this is about having an active social life – engaging with their community, pursuing hobbies and interests.
 Cornwall Link is a single point of access that lets communities and healthcare practitioners find information and share their own services.

-Meanwhile, community minded groups and businesses have been add their offers of help to the platform.
+Community minded groups and businesses have been add their offers of help to the platform.
 From the 'Bodmin Bikers delivery team' picking up essential shopping and groceries to local restaurants delivering warm meals to the door, new offers are being added each day - illustrating perfectly what a supportive community looks like in a crisis.